ElektraInitiative/libelektra/doc/decisions/EXPLANATIONS.md

 - problems/risks that might turn up

 > Note:
-> The decision (but not necessarily the considered alternatives) must not break any assumptions.
+> The decision (but not necessarily the solutions) must not break any assumptions.

-## Considered Alternatives
+## Solutions

 This is a list of all alternative solutions and a rationale why the alternatives were not taken, e.g. because: